-Cellist Patrick Moore is a musician of diverse interests who performs as a chamber player, soloist, orchestral musician, and jazz improviser throughout the United States, Asia, and Europe.
-He is also a dedicated cello teacher, and teaches at the University of St.Thomas and at the American Festival of the Arts.
+Cellist Patrick Moore is a musician of diverse interests who has performed as a chamber musician, soloist, orchestral musician, and improviser throughout the United States, Asia, and Europe.
+He is also a dedicated cello teacher, and teaches at the University of St.Thomas and at Houston’s American Festival of the Arts.

-Patrick has studied jazz improvisation with Paul English and Max Dyer.
+Patrick Moore received a bachelor’s degree from Roosevelt University, and a master’s degree from Rice University.
+His principal teachers were Lynn Harrell, Jeffrey Noel Lastrapes, Alex Ezerman, and Barbara Haffner.
 He has participated in masterclasses with Brinton Smith, Carter Enyeart, Nathaniel Rosen, Norman Fischer, Timothy Eddy, Katinka Klein, and Christopher French.